ramzibou0735/aerial-autonomy-stack/supplementary/SETUP_AVIONICS.md

 Connect the Pixhawk 6X to the ground station with the USB-C port next to the RJ-45 port

 - Access QGroundControl -> "Analyze Tools" -> "MAVLink console"
-- Copy-and-paste the following commands (these will assign an IP the PX4 autopilot (e.g., 10.10.1.33) and let the `uxrce_dds_client` connect to the Orin NX (e.g., on IP 10.10.1.44) using namespace "Drone1")
+- Copy-and-paste the following commands (these will assign an IP to the PX4 autopilot (e.g., 10.10.1.33) and let the `uxrce_dds_client` connect to the Orin NX (e.g., on IP 10.10.1.44) using namespace `Drone1`)
 - Re-start the autopilot

 ```sh